Assignment 6: Graphics Library and Console

 The external interface of the console must match the specification as given in console.h but the internal design of module implementation is left to you as a creative and open-ended task.

-You know that the console must manage the text contents and track the cursor position, but exactly how you structure that data is your choice.
-For example, you might choose to store the contents as a 1-D array of char * or instead as a 2-D array of char or something else entirely.
-When thinking aobut these choices, be sure to consider the implications in terms of the code require to manage it.
+Your console model must manage the grid of text contents and track the cursor position.
+You might choose to store the text contents as a 1-D array of char * or instead as a 2-D array of char or something else entirely.
+Be sure to consider the implications in terms of the code require to manage it.
 Some ways of structuring the data can simplify the implementation tasks or have less opportunity for error.
 Make choices that make your life easier!

 5) Shell + console = magic!